Romesco Sauce is a fresh and bright sauce that’s delicious on everything from fish to steak!

 - 2 tablespoons olive oil

-- Cut the bell pepper into quarters and cut the tomato in half.
+Cut the bell pepper into quarters and cut the tomato in half.
 Place the pepper, tomato, and garlic in a mixing bowl.
 Drizzle with about 1 tablespoon olive oil and sprinkle with paprika.
-Use your hands to coat everything the the oil and spice.
+Use your hands to coat everything with the oil and spice.